Hence07/React-Rails-Apps/README.md

 # README

-In this Project, we will be building a simple  Event-Manager app with Rails api server side and  React as frontEnd.
+In this Project, we will be building a very  simple  Event-Manager app with Rails api server side and  React as frontEnd.

 * Ruby version